laro/Cilia/6 .../4 Discarded Ideas.md

             - as in C#

-### Misc
+### Versioning
-- Versioning of the Cilia source code could alternatively be done
+Versioning of the Cilia source code could alternatively be done
 - via file ".cilia_version" in a (project) directory,
 - via file extension:
     - "*.cilia2024" – Version from the year 2024
     - "*.cilia2024b" – Second version from the year 2024
     - "*.cilia_2024" – Version from the year 2024
     - "*.cilia_2024b" – Second version from the year 2024
     - "*.ciliaA"
     - "*.ciliaB"